Sreeram5678/SCreenshot-To-Text-Extractor/README.md

 Contributions are welcome!
 Please feel free to submit issues, feature requests, or pull requests.

-## License
+## Usage Rights

-This project is open source and available under the MIT License.
+This project is open source and available for use.

 ## Author